 Symptoms of asbestos exposure do not show for a long time.
-In some instances, it can take as long as fifty years after the initial exposure to asbestos for symptoms to develop.
+In some instances, it can take as long as fifty years after the initial exposure for symptoms to develop.
 Someone who may have worked as an insulation installer in the 1960s may now be dealing with mesothelioma, asbestosis, lung, or other cancer diagnoses that are related to inhaling toxic asbestos fibers.
 Several industries, including shipping, auto, and textiles, were aware of the risks asbestos could cause but failed to warn or protect their employees from these dangers because employers ultimately chose profits over people.
 If you’d like to speak with one of our experienced Asbestos attorneys in Washington, D.C. contact our office today to schedule a free consultation and initial case evaluation.

 For the past 30 years, our mesothelioma law firm has assisted victims of asbestos exposure who developed asbestosis, lung cancer or mesothelioma recover financial damages from the companies that put their health and safety in danger.
-Our asbestos law firm in Virginia, Maryland, or D.C. continue to fight for victims and their loved ones wrongfully exposed on the job to dangerous asbestos fibers.
+Our law firm in Virginia, Maryland, or D.C. continue to fight for victims and their loved ones wrongfully exposed on the job to dangerous fibers.

 A number of occupations are linked to high rates of mesothelioma and other asbestos-related diseases, such as:

-Shipbuilders have a high risk of developing cancer due to asbestos exposure.
+Shipbuilders have a high risk of developing cancer due to exposure.
 This risk is higher for those who worked in shipyards between World War II and the Korean War.
 During this time, asbestos was used as insulation in ships’ steam pipes, boilers, incinerators, and hot water pipes.
-Due to poor ventilation, asbestos dust would build up, exposing shipbuilders to large quantities of asbestos.
+Due to poor ventilation, dust would build up, exposing shipbuilders to large quantities of asbestos.

-If you worked in the construction industry, you may have been exposed to asbestos fibers that were in the building materials you used.
+If you worked in the construction industry, you may have been exposed to fibers that were in the building materials you used.
 Before 1980, asbestos was often used as insulation in buildings.
 Additionally, many other commercial and home building products contained asbestos, including:

 Other workers who may have been exposed to asbestos include firefighters, railroad workers, automobile mechanics, miners, machinists, plumbers, and electricians.

 Our DC mesothelioma lawyers caution that a growing number of family members who never were exposed to asbestos firsthand are now receiving diagnoses of mesothelioma, cancer and other illnesses related to exposure.
-Many workers collected asbestos dust on their shoes, clothing or hair and brought it home, unknowingly exposing family members.
-This secondhand asbestos exposure is as real and as serious as workers who handled the actual asbestos products.
+Many workers collected dust on their shoes, clothing or hair and brought it home, unknowingly exposing family members.
+This secondhand exposure is as real and as serious as workers who handled the actual asbestos products.

 In addition to its use in construction materials, some consumer products manufactured before 1980 may also contain asbestos.
 Such products include:

 If you or your children live, work or go to school in an older building, or if you or a loved one worked in any of the above-mentioned industries, you may have been exposed to asbestos.
 If this is the case, visit your doctor immediately.
-Tell your doctor that you think you have been exposed to asbestos and explain any symptoms you are experiencing.
+Tell your doctor that you think you have been exposed and explain any symptoms you are experiencing.